google/fuzzbench/docs/advanced-topics/running_an_experiment.md

 This page explains how to run an experiment.
 It requires using Google Cloud.
 Note that most users of FuzzBench should simply
-[add a fuzzer]({{ site.baseurl }}/getting-started/adding-a-new-fuzzer/) and use the service, we don't recommend running experiments on your own.
+[add a fuzzer]({{ site.baseurl }}/getting-started/adding-a-new-fuzzer/) and use the FuzzBench service, we don't recommend running experiments on your own.
 This document is intended for those wishing to validate/reproduce results.
 This page assumes a certain level of knowledge about Google Cloud and FuzzBench.
 If you haven't already, please follow the [guide on setting up a Google Cloud Project]({{ site.baseurl }}/advanced-topics/setting-up-a-google-cloud-project/)